 Curious how medical technologies are developed?
 Want to make a difference by applying what you study to health and medical problems?
 Join the Engineering Innovation in Health program.

 Engineering Innovation in Health brings together students across engineering disciplines with health professionals to develop solutions to pressing challenges in medicine.
 This interdisciplinary program accepts students at all levels and from a wide range of majors.
 Many teams also successfully compete in the UW Buerk Center for Entrepreneurship's Health Innovation Challenge and Business Plan Competition.

 The primary focus of the EIH program is the three-quarter design sequence (autumn–spring); however, we also welcome students who wish to take the introductory autumn course or get involved in on-going projects.

-Graduate students from a wide a variety of engineering, science, and business disciplines are welcome to participate in Engineering Innovation in Medicine (listed under ME 599: Special Topics and ME 598: Graduate Projects).
+Graduate students from a wide a variety of engineering, science, and business disciplines are welcome to participate in Engineering Innovation in Health (listed under ME 514, ME 599, and ME 599).
 This three-quarter course sequence can be taken for credit towards graduation and is recommended for students interested in pursuing a M.S. project or thesis on a medical or health related topic.
 Learn more »

 How to stay involved

 Many students continue to work on their EIH projects after completing the three-quarter design sequence.
 The projects continue in a variety of way: as a start-up venture, a research project, or a thesis topic.
 There are opportunities to continue working on your project for a M.S. or Ph.D. and/or to be employed at the university.
 The path forward on each project depends on several factors and should be discussed with your team and mentors.
 View examples of ongoing projects »